What to expect during your consultation?

 The vast majority of patients are delighted with the procedure although common early complaints include change in sensation, bruising, swelling and there is often a slight difference between the two sides.
 Uncommon early complications include infection, haematoma, delayed healing, skin necrosis and thickened scar.

-The scars following corrective ear can be red for a number of weeks / months after surgery and it can take some time before the scars start turning pink / purple and then start fading into a white line.
+The otoplasty scars following corrective ear surgery can be red for a number of weeks / months after surgery and it can take some time before the scars start turning pink / purple and then start fading into a white line which is normal in your otoplasty recovery process.
 It is unusual to develop abnormal scars and unusual to have irregularities requiring scar revision.
 For prominent ear correction the internal stitches can loosen over time and there can be recurrence of the prominent ears although this is usually easily correctable.